Taco (musician)

-Taco Ockerse (born 21 July 1955), known mononymously as Taco, is an Indonesian-Dutch singer and entertainer who started his career in Germany.
+Taco Ockerse (born 21 July 1955), known mononymously as Taco, is an Indonesian-born Dutch musician, actor and entertainer who started his career in Germany.
+He scored a global hit song in 1982 with a version of "Puttin' on the Ritz".

 Early life

-Taco Ockerse was born in Jakarta, Indonesia, on 21 July 1955, he spent many of his childhood years moving around the world, residing in the Netherlands, the United States, Singapore, Luxembourg, Belgium, and Germany.
+Taco Ockerse was born in Jakarta, Indonesia, on 21 July 1955.
+He spent much of his childhood moving around the world, residing in the Netherlands, the United States, Singapore, Luxembourg, Belgium, and Germany.

 He attended the International School of Brussels, Belgium, and graduated in 1973.
 Afterwards, he studied interior decoration and finished acting school in Hamburg.
 He held lead roles in numerous school productions, including You're a Good Man, Charlie Brown; Carousel; The Fantasticks; and Fiddler on the Roof.